ECronin1973/programming-for-data-analytics/assignments/README.md

 2028-12-26 - Boxing Day
 ```

+*This gave me a full list of holidays, including ones that are shared with other UK regions.*

 ## 📍 Part B: Display Unique Bank Holidays in Northern Ireland

-This task builds on Part A by enhancing the script to identify bank holidays that are exclusive to Northern Ireland — those not observed in England, Wales, or Scotland.
-It demonstrates how to compare datasets across regions and apply conditional logic to filter unique entries.
+Part B built directly on Part A. Instead of just listing all holidays, the challenge was to figure out which ones are unique to Northern Ireland.
+That meant comparing the Northern Ireland dataset against England, Wales, and Scotland, and then filtering out any dates that were shared.
+This part was more about applying logic and comparison rather than just displaying data.

 ## 🎯 Learning Objectives

+From Part B, I learned how to:

-- Compare structured data across multiple regions
+- Compare structured datasets across multiple regions.

-- Apply set logic to identify unique values
+- Use set logic in Python to identify values that only appear in Northern Ireland.

-- Implement conditional filtering in Python
+- Apply conditional filtering to make sure the results were accurate.

-- Display filtered results clearly in the terminal
+- Display the unique holidays clearly in the terminal.

 ## 📁 Source File

-This script is located in the root directory of the repository and is saved as:
+The script for Part B is also in the root folder and is saved as:
 `assignment02-bankholidays-ni.py`

 #### Run the program from the root directory using Python:

+To run the program, I used:
 ```python
 python assignment02-bankholidays-ni.py